-I know this is a fact for majority of tourist women that vist Spain too.
+I know this is a fact for the majority of tourist women that visit Spain too.
 Many women don’t go topless in their own home countries due to legal laws, social stigmas, and other concerns.

-It’s not legal in the US and there’s other things to worry about.
+It’s not legal in the US and there are other things to worry about.
 But it’s not like that in Spain.
 It’s truly a wonderful thing. 🙂

 Below are guidelines to keep in mind and social norms on how to enjoy the beach in Spain.